Kirby Oration Speaker: Professor Anne-Maree Farrell

 Christopher Mayes is a Research Fellow in the Alfred Deakin Institute at Deakin University and Research-Affiliate in Sydney Health Ethics at the University of Sydney.
 He is an interdisciplinary scholar with disciplinary backgrounds in philosophy and sociology.

 Presentation title: Whiteness as a bioethical problem

-Emma Kowal is Professor of Anthropology in the Alfred Deakin Institute at Deakin University and former Deputy Director of the National Centre for Indigenous Genomics at the Australian National University.
+Emma Kowal is Professor of Anthropology in the Alfred Deakin Institute at Deakin University, Convenor of the Deakin Science and Society Network and former Deputy Director of the National Centre for Indigenous Genomics at the Australian National University.